nic-dgl-104-winter-2023/Unit-Testing-Article-Group4/README.md

 or not.
 - Execution: Choose an online Selenium grid to conduct test execution.

 - Unit tests are executed frequently and quickly, either individually or collectively.
 Even if they have complex logic or a lot of variables, they should be written in a straightforward, easy-to-read, and understandable manner.
 Unit testing is conducted before integration testing, so it can save a significant amount of time and money if done accurately.
-It can be done manually or automatically using different testing tools.
+It can be done manually or automatically using different testing tools. ( [Unit testing- lambdatest]( https://www.lambdatest.com/learning-hub/unit-testing))

 ### Unit testing can be done in one of two ways:
 - Manual unit testing entails carrying out each test phase by hand.
 Without the use of an automation tool, manual testing is time-consuming and laborious, especially for repetitive test cases, and it takes more work to create and execute test cases.